vmware-archive/clarity/apps/website/get-started/roadmap.md

 #### Popovers and Dropdowns

 This is a new component, designed to replace the Clarity Angular dropdown menu.
 We are building out a new dropdown menu that has rich positioning and accessibility behaviors that are highly requested.
 The bulk of the work is in developing an accessible and reusable popover that can be used by dropdowns and other components like signposts and tooltips.

-#### Breadcrumbs

-This is a new component, and doesn't exist today in Clarity Angular.
-We are working with our friends at Porsche Informatik who have the [Clarity Addons](https://github.com/porscheinformatik/clarity-addons/) library to bring this component into Clarity Core.

 ### Adoption Support